-Theorem 17.23.
-Algorithm 17.21 solves binary byzantine agreement as in Definition 17.2 for up to f < n/10 byzantine nodes.
+Theorem 11.23.
+Algorithm 11.21 solves binary byzantine agreement as in Definition 11.2 for up to f < n/10 byzantine nodes.

 Proof.
-First note that it is not a problem to wait for n-f propose messages in Line 5, since at most f nodes are byzantine.
+First note that it is not a problem to wait for n-f propose messages in Line 6, since at most f nodes are byzantine.
 If all correct nodes have the same input value x, then all (except the f byzantine nodes) will propose the same value x.
 Thus, every node receives at least n-2f propose messages containing x.
 Observe that for f < n/10, we get n-2f > n/2 + 3f and the nodes will decide on x in the first round already.
 We have established all-same validity!
 If the correct nodes have different (binary) input values, the validity condition becomes trivial as any result is fine.

 What about agreement?
 Let u be the first node to decide on value x (in Line 8).
-Due to asynchrony, another node v received messages from a different subset of the nodes, however, at most f senders may be different.
+Due to asynchrony another node v received messages from a different subset of the nodes, however, at most f senders may be different.
 Taking into account that byzantine nodes may lie (send different propose messages to different nodes), f additional propose messages received by v may differ from those received by u.
 Since node u had at least n/2 + 3f + 1 propose messages with value x, node v has at least n/2 + f + 1 propose messages with value x.
-Hence every correct node will propose x in the next round and then decide on x.
+Hence every correct node will propose x in the next round, and then decide on x.

 So we only need to worry about termination: We have already seen that as soon as one correct node terminates (Line 8) everybody terminates in the next round.
 So what are the chances that some node u terminates in Line 8?
 Well, we can hope that all correct nodes randomly propose the same value (in Line 12).
-Maybe there are some nodes not choosing randomly (entering Line 10 instead of 12), but according to Lemma 17.22 they will all propose the same.
+Maybe there are some nodes not choosing randomly (entering Line 10 instead of 12), but according to Lemma 11.22 they will all propose the same.

-Thus, at worst all n-f correct nodes need to randomly choose the same bit, which happens with probability $2^{-(n-f)+1}$.
+Thus, at worst all n-f correct nodes need to randomly choose the same bit, which happens with probability $2^{-(n-f)+1}$ .
 If so, all correct nodes will send the same propose message, and the algorithm terminates.
 So the expected running time is exponential in the number of nodes n in the worst case.

 - This Algorithm is a proof of concept that asynchronous byzantine agreement can be achieved.
-Unfortunately this algorithm is not useful in practice, because of its runtime. - Note that for $f \in O(\sqrt{n})$, the probability for some node to terminate in Line 8 is greater than some positive constant.
-Thus, Algorithm 17.21 terminates within expected constant number of rounds for small values of f. - Local coinflips are responsible for the slow runtime of Algorithm 17.21 and 16.14.
-Is there a simple way to replace the local coinflips by randomness that does not cause exponential runtime?
+Unfortunately this algorithm is not useful in practice, because of its runtime. - Note that for $f \in O(\sqrt{n})$ , the probability for some node to terminate in Line 8 is greater than some positive constant.
+Thus, the Ben-Or algorithm terminates within expected constant number of rounds for small values of f.